Saving Electricity home

 Solar screening is a special mesh that reflects much more sunlight than regular screening.
 It's available at home improvement stores, and can block 60-70% of the heat from sunlight.
 Get screens that don't block too much light, because if your building gets too dark and you wind up using more lighting inside as a result (which generates heat) then you've defeated the purpose of the screens.

-According to the California Energy Commission, 30% of a structure's cooling requirements are due to solar energy entering through glass. (source) Reflective film reflects the sun's heat from your windows, and can block 40-60% of heat and modern films reflect heat away without blocking the light too, so you can still have nice, bright rooms.
+Windows let lots of heat into your home, because they're not nearly as insulated as your walls (if at all).
+Combat that heat infiltration with reflective film, which reflects 40-60% of the sun's heat from your windows, and can do so without blocking the light too, so you can still have nice, bright rooms.
 Film costs about $3-7.50 per square foot installed, or do-it-your-selfers can get the material from a home improvement store for about $1-2 a square foot.
 The payback period is 3 to 5 years (or maybe less, if the cost of electricity continues to rise).
 It's critical to use film that blocks very little light, otherwise you'll run more lighting inside which will heat up the building and defeat the point. (more from ChiefEngineer.org)

 Reducing Heat